 Probate Registry Eastbourne Contact Details.

 There is no longer a part time Probate Registry Eastbourne serving people in Eastbourne, Polegate, Seaford, Uckfield or Bexhill.
-In most cases you will have to deal with the Probate Registry in Brighton after a death, but you do not have to use a solicitor or a bank to do so – see our free guide below.
+In most cases you will have to deal with the Probate Registry in Brighton after a death, but you do not have to use a experts or a bank to do so – see our free guide below.

 Please note that Brighton Probate Registry is a branch of the Court and does NOT deal with registering births deaths or marriages.
 Click here for Registrars of Births, Deaths and Marriages.

 Probate Registry Eastbourne East Sussex